kwachmat/competitive/README.md

 ##### Sphere Online Judge
 > SPOJ (Sphere Online Judge) is a problemset archive, online judge and contest hosting service accepting solutions in many languages.
 Find a problem from one of the extensive problemsets, write a solution in your favorite language and submit it.

-Each directory is additionally sorted either by difficulty level of problems or by date (edition/year/stage) of contest.
+Each directory is sorted either by difficulty level of problems or by date (edition/year/stage) of contest.